 If you choose a policy that doesn’t specialise in electric cars, you may still be able to get cover for everything you need such as charging cables and wall boxes, but you’ll need to check the policy documents or speak to the insurer to check what is and isn’t covered.

 Insurance for electric cars typically covers everything standard car insurance does, depending on your policy type.
 But the cover they can provide for electric cars may differ, like for:

 Some policies include extras like accident liability cover, as cables on your drive can be a trip hazard.
 Alternatively, providers like ByMiles use smart technology in your car to base your policy price on the miles you drive.

 As an example of what electric car insurance can cover, here are the benefits of an electric car insurance policy offered by one of the insurance companies we work with:

 - Free recovery to the nearest charge point UK-wide if you run out of battery power

-- Charging cables, adaptors and wall boxes are covered for accidental damage, fire and theft
+- Cover for charging cables, adaptors and wall boxes in case of accidental damage, fire and theft

 - Accidental damage, fire and theft cover for your battery

 - Lifetime guarantee on repairs (some restrictions apply)

 When comparing the cost to insure a brand new electric car against the cost of insuring a brand new hybrid or petrol/diesel car, insurance for an EV comes in around 36% more expensive.